g5ostXa/hyprarch2/README.md

 ## 💻 Installation
 > [!NOTE]
-> - [arch-lvm-luks.md](https://github.com/g5ostXa/hyprarch2/blob/master/docs/archbase/arch-lvm-luks.md) will guide you through installing Arch manually, or you can simply use archinstall from the archiso for a best effort automated Arch install
+> - [arch-lvm-luks.md](https://github.com/g5ostXa/hyprarch2/blob/master/docs/archbase/arch-lvm-luks.md) will guide you through installing Arch manually, or you can simply run `archinstall` from the archiso for a best effort automated Arch install
 > - After installing Arch, download the [Repo](https://github.com/g5ostXa/hyprarch2) in the `~/Downloads` directory and run the install script
 ```
 $ cd Downloads